ylxsbn/creation_of_audio_effects/README.md

 Checkpoints for chorus, tremolo and distortion audio effects are available at [here](https://drive.google.com/drive/folders/11vcegwz2z4I4xHN677P1_ZX0ST45x0Em?usp=drive_link)

-You can download and put them in ./saved/model_name folder.
+You can download and put them in `saved/model_name` folder.

-You can specify the "resume_from" option in config or "pretrain_path" in script to use these weights.
+You can specify the `resume_from` option in config or `pretrain_path` in script to use these weights.

 ## Credits

 This repository utilizes the [pytorch-template](https://github.com/Blinorot/pytorch_project_template/) and adapts some code from
-[peneuralfx](https://github.com/ytsrt66589/pyneuralfx) and [facebookresearch](https://github.com/facebookresearch/) for the purpose of creating audio effects.
+[pyneuralfx](https://github.com/ytsrt66589/pyneuralfx) and [facebookresearch](https://github.com/facebookresearch/) for the purpose of creating audio effects.

 The lightweight model is based on [General-purpose](https://arxiv.org/pdf/1905.06148) architecture that was proposed by Martinez et al.